 Will people judge me for going to the theatre by myself?

 Absolutely not!
 Everyone else who is at the performance will have bought their tickets and be looking forward to the production.
 The fact that you are going there by yourself should not deter from your excitement for the show.

 As people around you may be sharing a drink at the theatre bar with their partner or friends, don’t feel self-conscious that you are alone.
 Many people around you will not even notice that you have bought a ticket just for you.
 Whether you’re by yourself or in a large group, everyone in the auditorium will see exactly the same performance, so don’t be frightened to go to the theatre by yourself if there are shows on that you have been dying to get tickets for.
 Don’t let anyone else take away the enjoyment of your trip to the theatre.

-What show should I see?
+What show should I see by myself?

 One of the biggest perks about a solo trip to the theatre is that you’re not restricted by what others in your group may want to see.
 If you’re planning a self-date to the theatre, take this as an opportunity to check out a show that you’ve always wanted to see.
 Or, why not beat the crowds and see a newer production that’s coming to town.